Neighborhood-Based Bartering Networks: The Original Sharing Economy

 - Barter Apps: Apps such as Bunz and Simbi modernize the process by helping users track trades and agreements.

-The Appeal of Bartering in our World
+The Appeal of Bartering in the Virtual Time

 - Cash-Free Transactions: Bartering is perfect for those wanting to save money or avoid spending.